Powerful Unreal Engine Plugin that imports assets from FModel

 MaterialsMaterial, MaterialFunction, MaterialInstanceConstant, MaterialParameterCollection, SubsurfaceProfile

 Sound ClassesMost/all sound classes are supported.
-SoundWave is downloaded by Local Fetch.
+SoundWave is downloaded by a Cloud Server.

 Animation Asset TypesPoseAsset, Skeleton, SkeletalMeshLODSettings, BlendSpace, BlendSpace1D, AimOffsetBlendSpace, AimOffsetBlendSpace1D